npr99/URSC645/Tasks/URSC645_0g_SetupPythonEnviroment.md

 > note: The AppData folder may be hidden.
 Type the path in the address bar of Windows Explorer to access the folder.

-> note: The folder may not be delted after the uninstall.
+> note: The folder may not be deleted after the uninstall.
 You may have to delete the folder before reinstalling.

 ### How to uninstall VS Code
 [Uninstall Visual Studio Code](https://code.visualstudio.com/docs/setup/uninstall)